Chronic Care Management in Illinois.

 CCM billing in Illinois.

 CCM uses federally standardized CPT codes with uniform reimbursement across Illinois.
-IL Medicaid provides full supplementary Medicaid coverage for dual-eligible patients.
+IL Medicaid provides partial supplementary Medicaid coverage for dual-eligible patients.

 CCM services, first 20 min of clinical staff time per month